yt-dlp/yt-dlp/README.md

 # MODIFYING METADATA

+The metadata obtained the the extractors can be modified by using `--parse-metadata` and `--replace-in-metadata`

+`--replace-in-metadata FIELDS REGEX REPLACE` is used to replace text in any metatdata field using [python regular expression](https://docs.python.org/3/library/re.html#regular-expression-syntax).
+[Backreferences](https://docs.python.org/3/library/re.html?highlight=backreferences#re.sub) can be used in the replace string for advanced use.

-The metadata obtained the the extractors can be modified by using `--parse-metadata FROM:TO`.
-The general syntax is to give the name of a field or a template (with similar syntax to [output template](#output-template)) to extract data from, and the format to interpret it as, separated by a colon `:`.
+The general syntax of `--parse-metadata FROM:TO` is to give the name of a field or a template (with same syntax as [output template](#output-template)) to extract data from, and the format to interpret it as, separated by a colon `:`.
 Either a [python regular expression](https://docs.python.org/3/library/re.html#regular-expression-syntax) with named capture groups or a similar syntax to the [output template](#output-template) (only `%(field)s` formatting is supported) can be used for `TO`.
 The option can be used multiple times to parse and modify various fields.

 Note that any field created by this can be used in the [output template](#output-template) and will also affect the media file's metadata added when using `--add-metadata`.